by Santorini Dave • Updated: October 3, 2018

 The Cosmopolitan of Las Vegas – Best Hotel Layout

 Sleek, contemporary and full of energy, the Cosmopolitan of Las Vegas is a favorite of millennials and anyone who prefers luxury with modern furnishings and a busy atmosphere.
-By covering a relatively small footprint of less than nine acres, amenities, accommodations, and attractions are spread out vertically on multiple floors – which works to everyone’s advantage with two street level entrances on the Strip directly off the casino floor and a convenient self-parking garage directly underground.
+By covering a relatively small footprint of nine acres, amenities, accommodations, and attractions are spread out vertically on multiple floors – which works to everyone’s advantage with two street-level entrances on the Strip directly off the casino floor and a convenient self-parking garage directly underground.
 Marquee Nightclub & Dayclub, the Chelsea Theater, and a lineup of modern restaurants – along with a prime mid-Strip location – bring in plenty of foot traffic.

 - Hotel Phone: 702.698.7000